Beautiful-Engines/Engine/README.md

 - Component Texture on Inspector can activate and deactivate Checkers texture for the Mesh
 - Console window logs
 - Objects with Bounding Box, can activate and deactivate at Edit->Bounding Box
+- Quadtree, can activate and deactivate at Edit->Quadtree

 #### Resources
 - Assets appear at Project Panel, drag models to scene to create